georchestra/geonetwork-microservices/DOCKER_HUB_searching.md

 ## Where is it built

-This image is build using the Dockerfile : `Dockerfile-searching` in the repo https://github.com/georchestra/geonetwork-microservices/.
+This image is built using the Dockerfile : `Dockerfile-searching` in the repo https://github.com/georchestra/geonetwork-microservices/.

 # License